cliffjones/cliffjones.github.io/public/content/hexagraph.md

 # Hexagraph

-This ephemeral painting tool is designed to take up the full screen.
+This simple painting tool is designed to take up the full screen.
 After you ~hexagraph start it up~, tap/click and drag your cursor around the screen to paint, and then watch it slowly fade.
-Use your browser's back button to exit.
+Use your browser’s back button to exit.

 ---